10 Best Cities & Towns Near Berlin Not to Miss

 Founded in the 12th century, Wittenberg is a must-visit for history buffs like me, featuring cobbled streets and well-preserved medieval buildings that reflect its ancient roots.

-What makes it especially charming is seeing a stream running through the Old Town.
+What makes it especially charming is seeing a stream running through the middle of Old Town as you explore all the things to see and do in Wittenberg.

 Top attractions in Wittenburg: